Zacoolos/Quote-of-the-Day/README.md

 # Quote-of-the-Day
-Hi and welcome to my submission for LCS this will demonstrate my programming knowledge and how I can start with something unfamiliar (like React) and can use it confidently by the end of a project.
+Hi and welcome to my submission for LCS!
+Hopefully this gives you an idea on my programming experience and how I can start with something unfamiliar (like React) and can use it confidently by the end of a project.
 Enjoy!